 There’s no doubting that social media like LinkedIn are becoming more and more pervasive as recruiting channels for both direct employers and recruitment agencies.
 This makes LinkedIn both a potent option for candidates, but also one where much harm can be done…

 Speaking to recruiters there are numerous blunders being committed by candidates.
 These can actually undermine a candidate’s credibility.
-So here are our top 3 (of many) candidate blunders to avoid making in 2012:
+So here are our top 3 (of many) candidate blunders to avoid making:

 1. Spamming your network for assistance.
 Having the courage to ask your network for help can often yield significant results.
 Asking for input on your CV / resume – or for introductions to recruiters currently hiring in your sector – can open many doors.
 However there’s a fine line here.